akankshathotwe07/akankshathotwe07-/README.md

 ## 🌷 About Me
 - 🎓 MCA student at **GECA**
 - 💻 MERN Stack Developer
-- 🚀 Focused on building practical, real-world applications
+- 🚀 Focused on building practical and production-ready applications
-- 🧠 Strong foundation in web development & databases
+- 🧠 Strong foundation in problem solving and software development
 - ✨ Believe in writing clean, maintainable, and user-friendly code

----

-## 🛠️ Tech Stack

-### 👩‍💻 Languages
-- HTML5
-- CSS3
-- JavaScript
-- Java
-- PHP
-- SQL

-### ⚙️ Frameworks & Tools
-- MongoDB
-- Express.js
-- React.js
-- Node.js
-- Bootstrap
-- MySQL
-- Git & GitHub
-- VS Code

 ---